 The man came back to remind me I was leaving with him at 11:45 and to be discreet.

 I noticed a woman playing solitaire on her bed.
 I asked if she wanted to play a card game.
-She told me that they would get kicked out if they were caught playing cards with others.
+She told me she would get kicked out if she was caught playing cards with others.

-As the women were told to come back in, the staff member that kept asking me for sex told me to "Wait here."
-In.
-The.
-Cage...Alone.
+As the women were told to come back in, the staff member who kept asking me for sex told me to "Wait here."
+In the Cage, alone.

 "You're still leaving with me, right?"

 I said no.